How to Obtain Your Transfer Course Approval

 Where can I get a transfer course approval form?

-You may stop by the Whitman College Office or download the form here: Transfer Course Approval Form
+Download the form here: Online Transfer Course Approval Form